IEP — Individualized Education Program for school behavior problems

 Behavior problems at school are among the most frequent reasons that parents contact me about their children.
 Acting out in class, lying about having completed assignments, talking back to teachers, fighting with other kids, and even refusing to go to school are some of the issues that I am routinely presented with.
 If these sound familiar to you, then you’ve probably heard school staff use words like “oppositional” or “defiant” to describe your child.
 It’s also likely that your child has been given a variety of consequences for his or her defiant behavior: being held inside at recess, sent to the principal, or even suspended.

 What, then, can we do to help our child?
 The first step is changing our understanding of what the problem is.
-Viewing these behavioral issues as matters of discipline and responding with punishments (as schools often do), typically leads to an escalation of the child’s problems.
-Misbehavior at school frequently is caused by unrecognized emotional, cognitive, or learning problems: examples include Attention Deficit Hyperactivity Disorder, Autism Spectrum Disorder, Executive Functioning Problems, Anxiety, Depression, or subtle learning issues (such as Dyslexia or Nonverbal Learning Disability).
+Viewing these behavioral issues as matters of discipline and responding with punishments typically leads to an escalation of the child’s problems.
+Misbehavior at school frequently is caused by unrecognized emotional, cognitive, or learning problems: ADHD, Autism Spectrum Disorder, Executive Functioning Problems, Anxiety, Depression, or subtle learning issues such as Dyslexia or Nonverbal Learning Disability.
 These conditions can make it extremely difficult for a child to comply with the academic and behavioral requirements of school.
-In other words, misbehavior doesn’t result from the child intentionally defying the rules, but because his or her emotional, cognitive, or learning problems make it so that he or she has a very hard time paying attention, sitting still, reading social cues, or understanding assignments.
+Misbehavior doesn’t result from the child intentionally defying the rules, but because his or her emotional, cognitive, or learning problems make it so that he or she has a very hard time paying attention, sitting still, reading social cues, or understanding assignments.
 It is these missing skills, and their associated frustrations, that can quickly escalate into serious behavioral issues.

 The misbehaving child needs supports and special education to develop the emotional, cognitive, learning, and social skills needed to handle the demands of school.
 No amount of punishment can ever teach these skills.
 Once we understand the real causes that lie behind our child’s misbehavior, we can utilize one of the most powerful tools for solving school behavior problems: the Individualized Education Program (IEP).
 In my experience, behavior problems rapidly improve once an IEP is in place.